 The features that made the Blackstone a natural for generating power made it useless for shipping.
-The only other choice — horse-drawn wagons — was slow and expensive.
-The trip took between 2 and 3 days over dirt roads from Worcester to Providence.
-In heavy snow, it was impossible.
+The only other choice — horse-drawn wagons — was slow and expensive. the trip took 2 to 3 days over dirt roads from the northern part of the valley to Providence.

 What Does This Have To Do With Slavery?

 Mills brought employment to the north.
 It created a real industrial base that would give the north the ability to fight the civil war … and win.
 It started with a river, continued with a canal, expanded with the railroads.
 Which is why the Blackstone Valley is a National Historic Corridor and known as the birthplace of the American Industrial Revolution … a revolution that brought the U.S. into the modern world and positioned us to become a top dog on the international scene.

 The Blackstone Canal took 4 years to build, from 1824 to 1828.
 The main canal runs alongside the Blackstone.
 In some places, the canal and the river are one.
 There is an extensive network of small canals, many on tributary rivers like the Mumford.
 The main canal was designed to handle large barges.
 It travels in a relatively straight line from Worcester to Providence.

 The smaller canals allowed mills to move goods to places not immediately on the Blackstone.
 Small barges could move cargo between towns and mills.